 Photo Caption: 804 Fremont by Tim Chesnut

-804 Fremont (southeast corner) was designed by Eliot and Clinton Hitchcock in 1960 as a practicum house for UW students in Home Economics; a pre-school was in the basement.
-Originally named the Verna Hitchcock House, it has been renamed the Bim Kendall House, and has been expanded and remodeled.
-Now the home of the Haub School of Environment and Natural Resources, it has achieved LEED “gold” certification for energy efficiency and sustainable design, one of the few such buildings in Laramie.
+804 Fremont (southeast corner) was designed by Eliot and Clinton Hitchcock in 1960 as a practicum house for UW students in Home Economics; in addition, a preschool occupied the basement.
+Originally, named the Verna Hitchcock House, it has been renamed the Bim Kendall House and has been expanded and remodeled.
+Now the home of the Haub School of Environment and Natural Resources, it has achieved LEED “gold” certification for energy efficiency and sustainable design, one of the few such buildings in Laramie to do so.

 8th Street from Fremont to University

-156 8th – Walk south on 8th to see this excellent example of Tudor Revival architecture, built in 1936.
+156 8th – Walk south on 8th to see this excellent example of Tudor Revival architecture built in 1936.
 The builder owned a local brickyard and used slag bricks to create the unusual façade.
-The fence uses the same brick – or perhaps re-uses it, a drunk driver having leveled its first incarnation.
+The fence uses the same brick – or perhaps reuses it, as a drunk driver leveled its first incarnation.

 University from 8th to 9th Street